 During the last Biennial Yarnworker Survey, a number of weavers noted they needed support with the basics, those fundamental skills that we rely on no matter what we are weaving—yarn selection, project planning and adaptation, basic warping, and weaving techniques.
-The idea for our next weave-along popped in my head as a fun way to focus on all of these things in a way that you can weave where you are.
+The idea for the Fall 2019 weave-along popped in my head as a fun way to focus on all of these things in a way that you can weave where you are.
 Most of us have some kind of multicolored or variegated yarn in our stash.
-During the Variegated Yarn Challenge that gets underway on October 16, we will tackle three ways to use them.
+During this weave-along, I offered a variegated yarn challenge where we learned to tackle three ways to use them.
 This will give you an opportunity to adapt a basic pattern to your needs and choose your own sett and colors.
 You can either focus on fundamental warping techniques or learn a new one.
-During weaving week, I’ll linger on all that fundamental weaving know-how that gets you the cloth you want.
-Weave-alongs are free and open to all.
+Click to find out more about the Variegated Yarn Challenge.

 Choosing Colors and Selecting Sett